Perennials & Biennials

 $12.75/bareroot

-BuyDrooping white spikes (I know, drooping and spike are an oxymoron but you get the idea) atop tall stems and above narrow, dissected foliage.
-Blooming in July into October.
+BuyDrooping white spikes (I know, drooping and spike are an oxymoron but you get the idea) atop tall stems and above narrow, dissected foliage as beautiful as the flowers.
+Blooming in July into September.

 Size: 3-5' x 18"